germanDV/germanDV.github.io/entries/published/utility-to-deal-with-secrets-in-go.md

 One simple way around this is to wrap secrets in a `Secret` _struct_ that prints an error message instead of the wrapped value; requiring you to explicitly _expose_ the underlying value whenever you wish to access it.

 Let's start by defining the `Secret` struct, it just takes the value it needs to wrap.
-The important part is that `value` is not exported (lowercased).
+The important part is that `value` is not exported (lowercase).
 If you create a _secret_ package inside your application, this will ensure that no one outside that package will be able to access the value with `.value`.

 ```go
 type Secret[T any] struct {